-When 5 WHITE tokens have been achieved they are placed in the class pencil case, then the tokens go in a draw for Faction Draw once per fortnight.
-Winning tickets receive a canteen voucher.
+When 5 PURPLE tokens have been achieved, they are placed in the class pencil case and taken to the office for processing.
 Plus all students receive a

 TRY-ATHLON Certificate at assembly.

 When 5 TRY-ATHLON certificates have been achieved, students receive a MEDALLION.